dnmsft2020/snakegame2025/README.md

 - Difficulty multipliers: Easy (x1), Medium (x1.5), Hard (x2)

 ## Security Notes
-- The scores.json file should be writable by the Node.js process
+- Ensure your web server is properly configured
-- Consider implementing rate limiting for production use
+- The scores.json file should be writable by PHP
-- Add authentication if needed for score submission
+- Consider adding rate limiting for production use